The Hazards of Silence

 An observation once made in another paper (“The ironies of vehicle feedback in car design,” in Ergonomics by Guy Walker, et al.), that “drivers’ self-awareness of the state of their own situational awareness appears to be very poor,” also seems to apply in this case: Drivers did not realize how the lack of auditory cues was influencing their own perception.
 To be cue-less is to be clue-less.

 This entry was posted on Wednesday, November 19th, 2008 at 10:45 am and is filed under Cars, Drivers, Traffic Psychology, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.